Policy

 Criteria Requirements

-1. Qualitative: Cumulative Grade Point Average (GPA) Requirement
+- Qualitative: Cumulative Grade Point Average (GPA) Requirement

 Maintain a minimum grade point average of 2.0 based on the number of credit hours attempted at VSCC (including college level, ESL, and learning support classes).
 Transfer credits and the grades received in those courses are not considered in this GPA calculation.

-2. Quantitative: PACE - Measurable Progress Requirement
+- Quantitative: PACE - Measurable Progress Requirement

-3. Maximum Time Frame (MTF)
+- Maximum Time Frame (MTF)

 Students must complete their program of study within 150% of the published length of the program.
 For associates degree programs, students are allowed to receive Title IV financial aid up to the first 90 hours attempted.
-When it is first determined that a student cannot complete his/her program by the MTF limit, notice that the student is off aid will be sent.
-Students enrolled in Title IV eligible certificate programs may receive aid through the completion of 150% of the individual program length.
+When it is first determined that a student cannot complete the program by the MTF limit, a notice that the student is off aid will be sent.
+Students enrolled in Title IV eligible certificate programs may receive aid through completion of 150% of the individual program length.
 Transfer credit and repeated coursework will negatively impact the student.
 All VSCC coursework is included in this measurement even if it does not apply to the student’s current program.

 Learning Support Time Limit